Syn3-Malaqui/WhatTo-WebApp-Port/README.md

 ## ✨ Features

+- **Multi-Page Notes**: Switch between up to 3 separate note pages with animated transitions.
 - **Dynamic Note Creation**: Instantly create, edit, and manage notes in a distraction-free interface.
-- **Markdown Support**: Import and export notes in Markdown format, including checklists and separators.
+- **Markdown Support**: Import and export notes in Markdown format, including checklists, separators, and formatting.
 - **Checklist & Separator Shortcuts**: Type `- ` for checklists, `---` for separators, and press Enter to convert.
+- **Text Formatting**: Use toolbar or Markdown-like shortcuts for **bold**, *italic*, and _underline_ (including combinations).
 - **Title Management**: Click to edit the note title, press Enter to confirm.
 - **Drag & Drop Import**: Drop a `.md` file to instantly load its content.
 - **Export/Import**: Download your notes as Markdown or import from Markdown files.
+- **Search**: Powerful search with highlighting and navigation across all pages.
+- **Theme Toggle**: Switch between light and dark mode instantly.
+- **Clear Cache**: One-click option to clear all notes and settings.
 - **Responsive & Accessible**: Works on desktop and mobile, keyboard accessible.
 - **Beautiful UI**: Powered by Tailwind CSS and DaisyUI for a modern look.
+- **Compact Empty State**: Widget shrinks to a minimal height when empty for a cleaner look.

 ---